 Swimming science used to claim that:

-• Swimmers can’t move forward as quickly by using their legs as compared to using their arms.
+Swimmers can’t move forward as quickly using their legs as they can by using their arms.

-• The energy consumption involved in a leg stroke is higher compared to an arm stroke, as the legs are larger and thus require more oxygen.
+The energy consumption involved in a leg stroke is higher compared to an arm stroke as the legs are larger and thus require more oxygen.

-The first claim was based on freestyle swimming, where it’s still valid, whereas the second claim is still true.
+The first claim was based on freestyle swimming (where it’s still valid), whereas the second claim is still true.

-A good way of taking a field of science forward is by learning from other fields.
+A field of science moves forward by learning from other fields.

 When a butterfly swimmer swims according to the traditional style, he or she has a leg kick frequency of 44–56 kicks per minute.
 It’s difficult to increase this frequency, as swimmers are limited by their ability to increase their arm stroke frequency.

-Already in 1957, Richard Bainbridge at the Cambridge Zoological Laboratory was able to show the swimming speed of fish increased in proportion to what he referred to as the ”tail beat frequency,” which corresponds to the leg kick frequency of a butterfly swimmer.
-So, what David Berkoff had practiced had already been studied thirty years prior by Bainbridge with regard to fish like dace and trout.
+In 1957, Richard Bainbridge at the Cambridge Zoological Laboratory found that the swimming speed of fish (dace and trout) increased in proportion to what he referred to as the “tail beat frequency,” which corresponds to the leg kick frequency of a butterfly swimmer.
+So, what David Berkoff had practiced had already been studied 30 years prior by Bainbridge.

-Berkoff used the butterfly kick, but by being positioned on his back, he was able to perform 120–180 kicks per minute.
-By shaping his arms into a spear, or the head of a fish for that matter, he was able to swim more like a fish than anyone had ever done before.
+Berkoff used the butterfly kick, but by being positioned on his back, he was able to generate 120–180 kicks per minute.
+By shaping his arms into a spear, (similar to the head of a fish), he was able to swim more like a fish than anyone had seen before.

 By using the new technique in the qualifying race for the Olympics, Berkoff was able to beat the world record held by Russian swimmer Igor Polianski.
-And at the trials in the Seoul Olympics, he was even faster.
+At the trials in the Seoul Olympics, he was even faster.
 54.51 was incredibly fast, but the most revolutionary thing was the way he did it.

-The Japanese swimmer Daichi Suzuki, who’d started to kick his way underwater already in 1984, had slipped under the radar and had made it to the 100 meters backstroke final, where he and Igor Polianski now flanked Berkoff.
+The Japanese swimmer Daichi Suzuki, who’d started to kick his way underwater in 1984, had slipped under the radar and had made it to the 100m backstroke final, where he and Igor Polianski now flanked Berkoff.
 Suzuki used to swim 25 meters underwater, but now decided to swim an additional five or six meters.
-Berkoff swam almost the entire first length underwater and made a lightning fast turn.
-However, swimming for such a long distance without breathing results in an oxygen debt and muscle fatigue, which resulted in Berkoff losing all momentum during the last few meters, thus enabling Suzuki to catch up and win the first Japanese Olympic gold medal in twelve years.
+Berkoff swam almost the entire first length underwater and made a lightning-fast turn.
+However, swimming for such a long distance without breathing results in an oxygen debt and muscle fatigue.
+This made Berkoff lose all momentum during the last few meters, enabling Suzuki to catch up and win the first Japanese Olympic gold medal in 12 years.

 Following the final, the International Swimming Federation (FINA) felt a need to act and immediately decided to limit underwater swimming by, among other things, arguing that butterfly and backstroke swimming had become increasingly similar.
 The limit for underwater swimming was set to 10 meters, which changed the life of underwater swimmers such as Berkoff and Suzuki.
-A few years later, FINA redefined the limit to 15 meters, which since 1998 applies to both backstroke and freestyle swimming.
+A few years later, FINA redefined the limit to 15 meters.
+The rule was applied to the backstroke in 1988, to the butterfly in 1998, and later to freestyle swimming.